He fled Syria – but was shot delivering pizzas in Baltimore

 The Baltimore Sun reported Tuesday that the killing of Khaled Heeba remains unsolved nearly two weeks after he died.
 His death is one of more than 40 homicides the city has seen so far this year.

-Therwa Hamza, a family friend, said Heeba escaped Syria’s civil war with his parents in 2016.
+A family friend said Heeba escaped Syria’s civil war with his parents in 2016.
 He delivered pizzas to help support himself and his parents.
 The family quickly acclimated to life in the U.S.

 Heeba, 31, was on his last delivery route of the night before he was shot in the chest on a sidewalk.

-Note: This article has been corrected to show that the family friend is not Heeba’s sister.
-The story also no longer identifies the friend as a college professor.